fertrig/ai-finops-dashboard/approach.md

 Cost Gauge:
 I picked an arbitrary max cost of $250,000 to show a proper gauge with a needle that goes from left to right.

+There was no requirement to display tenants on the dashboard.
+However, I think it would be useful to know the tenant for the top spenders thus I implemented a simple solution.
+I added a label to the top customers table to let the user know that the tenant is part of the customer id.

 I asked the AI to estimate the memory required to store 5 minutes of metrics...